ihsoft/TimberbornMods/README.md

 ## Development and building

-Copy all the games and Unity DLLs into the `Dependencies` folder, based on the type.
+Copy all the game and Unity DLLs into the `Dependencies` folder, based on the type.